Naptwen/OpenRL/README.md

 # OpenNeural
 GNU AFFERO GPL (c) Useop Gim 2022\

+v1.7.1\
+- Fix : Huber loss functino
+- Edit :  Load Save for all layer
+- New : Return Weight and Bias update record layer (for future parallel)
+- New : NADAM (Nestrov + Adam)
+- New : Pesudo Huber

 v1.7.0\
 Change some normlization code (softmax and cross product)\
-New function : KLD JSD shannon_entropy\
+- New function : KLD JSD shannon_entropy\
-Edit function : leakReLU (0.3->0.03), all log base probabilty function change to log(x+1) to prevent inf nan error\
+- Edit function : leakReLU (0.3->0.03), all log base probabilty function change to log(x+1) to prevent inf nan error\
-Fix function : parametric function (a is user depend value), gradient for softmax and cross entropy function \
+- Fix function : parametric function (a is user depend value), gradient for softmax and cross entropy function \
-Change function : the order of copy X layer by Normlizae, now overlapping X layer.
+- Change function : the order of copy X layer by Normlizae, now overlapping X layer.
 So the back propagation order is changed also\
                     Return directly output value from run function for reducing writing the code length.\
-About RL : I coded algorithm for DQN, DDQN, D2QN, D3QN, and SAC and it works for those.\
+- About RL : I coded algorithm for DQN, DDQN, D2QN, D3QN, and SAC and it works for those.\
-Some find : For SAC, I increase the performance for the RL neural network by increasing difficulty of the level of game and it looks like work.
+~~Some find : For SAC, I increase the performance for the RL neural network by increasing difficulty of the level of game and it looks like work~~

 v1.6.1\
 Add explanations for each function